 What we eat has a profound impact on our overall health.
-We know that vitamins, minerals, protein and fiber provide our bodies with the things they need to function properly – but can foods also help mitigate the impact of inflammation?
+We know that vitamins, minerals, protein and fibre provide our bodies with the things they need to function properly – but can foods also help mitigate the impact of inflammation?

 What is inflammation?